lucia-auth/lucia/documentation/src/pages/learn/extending-lucia/email-verification.md

 ## 5. Protected pages

-Make to check if the user has verified their email on requests.
+Make sure to check if the user has verified their email on requests.

 ```ts
 import { getUser } from "lucia-sveltekit/load";